 Those looking for the best dog bite injury attorneys in California should look no further than Bisnar Chase.
 Our personal injury lawyers are committed to providing quality representation in Alaskan malamute bite cases.

 At Bisnar Chase, we pride ourselves on providing superior client representation.
 This includes offering a ‘No Win, No Fee’ guarantee, ensuring everyone has access to high-quality legal services.
-If you have suffered an injury from an Alaskan malamute attack, contact our skilled dog bite lawyers now.
+Contact our skilled dog bite lawyers now if you have suffered an injury from an Alaskan malamute attack.
 Call (800) 561-4887 for a free consultation.